-The Now TV Streaming Stick is a standard HDMI dongle so it can plug directly into your TV or another screen (or something like a projector).
-As with other dongle-designed streamers, USB power is required from a 5W charger included in the box.
+The Now TV Smart Stick is a standard HDMI dongle - so it can plug directly into your TV or another screen (or something like a projector).
+As with other dongle-designed streamers, USB power is required from a 5W charger (included in the box).
 Refreshingly, USB power could be from a port on your TV.
 This is unusual since usually device manufacturers recommend using the included mains supply, but we always prefer using the screen so the device powers down when the TV does.

 The new Wi-Fi remote doesn't need line-of-sight control (essential for a stick that will probably be around the back of your TV).
-The remote is well-designed and doesn't feel cheap.
+The remote is well-designed and doesn't feel cheap, despite the price.